-Always change the oil and filter at the intervals outlined in the Periodic Maintenance Chart beginning on page 70.
+Always change the oil and filter at the intervals outlined in the Periodic Maintenance Chart beginning on page 62.
 Always change the oil filter whenever changing oil.

-- 1. Position the vehicle on a level surface. - 2.
-Start the engine.
-Allow it to warm up at idle for two to three minutes. - 3.
+- 1. Position the vehicle on a level surface. - Start the engine.
+Allow it to idle for two to three minutes.
+2. - 3.
 Stop the engine. - 4.
 Clean the area around the drain plug. - 5.
-Place a drain pan under the crankcase. - 6.
-Remove the drain plug.
-Allow the oil to drain completely. - 7.
-Install a new sealing washer on the drain plug.
+Place a drain pan under the oil tank. - Remove the drain plug.
+Allow the oil to drain completely.